ImageMagick/Usage-Markdown/layers/index.md

 Basically it joins the current sequence of images in memory into a column, or a row, without gaps.
 The "`-append`" option appends vertically, while the plus form "`+append`" appends horizontally.

-For example here we append a set of letter images together, side-by-side, to form a fancy word, in a similar way that individual 'glyphs' or letters of a 'font', are joined together.
+For example, here we append a set of letter images together, side-by-side, to form a fancy word, in a similar way that individual 'glyphs' or letters of a 'font', are joined together.

 ~~~
 convert font_A.gif font_P.gif font_P.gif font_E.gif font_N.gif \